 Tuk tuks typically cost 45 rupees per kilometer.
 Since most of my readers are from the US, this translates to just under 50 cents per mile (depending on the currency exchange rate at the time).

-How to rent a tuk tuk in Sri Lanka and drive it on your own
+How to rent a tuk tuk to drive yourself

 For the brave (and probably crazy), you can rent a tuk tuk and drive it on your own!

 Renting a tuk tuk is a popular option with those who travel to Sri Lanka to surf because you can strap a surfboard to the top of a tuk tuk.

 In order to drive a tuk tuk in Sri Lanka, you need a local driving license.
 Most rental companies I’ve come across can get one for you with a copy of your international driver’s license, as long as that license covers 3-wheeled vehicles.